garrison0/philterms/posts/intentionality.md

 And so on.
 For example, a belief that 'bananas are yellow' is *about* bananas in the same way as this article is *about* intentionality.
 Intentionality refers to this *about-ness*.

 Some reductive representationalists reduce conscious experience to intentionality (construed as \[mental representation](...)).
 If this explanation is accurate, then consciousness has a \[naturalistic](https://plato.stanford.edu/entries/naturalism/) explanation.

+John Searle's \[Chinese Room Argument](https://plato.stanford.edu/entries/chinese-room/#Inte) claims that computers could never have mental states with intentionality.